sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/2_Modules_in_Node_js/13_Module_caching.md

 const mango2 = require('./myMango.js'); // console.log DOES NOT occur
 console.log(mango2); // prints "Egypt" instead of "India"
 ```
+Why does this happen?

-## Module caching
+## Module caching (the reason)
-Default Node.js behavior is that when the file is first imported, Node.js caches (in RAM not disk) anything it exports (which could be nothing).
-All other imports for the said file are returned from cached value - i.e. `require()` just returns the cached value (without running the file again, of course).
+Default Node.js behavior is that when a file is first imported, Node.js caches (in RAM not disk) anything it exports (which could be nothing).
+All subsequent imports (from the safe file or from other files, doesn't matter) for the said file are returned from cached value - i.e. `require()` just returns the cached value (without running the file again, of course).

 One can use `require` multiple times for a path, that's not a problem - but it'll always return the saved value.